First ship with Ukraine grain cleared to sail on to Lebanon

-The Razoni, which the United Nations says is carrying 26,527 tons of corn, set sail Monday from Odesa on Ukraine’s Black Sea coast.
-It is bound for Lebanon, its final destination.

-Ukraine’s Ministry of Infrastructure confirmed the ship had passed the inspection and said 17 other vessels “are loaded and are awaiting permission to leave.”

-Inspectors, some wearing white helmets, headed out to the Razoni under rain in two boats, escorted by the Turkish coast guard.
+The inspectors, some wearing white helmets, headed out to the Razoni in two boats, escorted by the Turkish coast guard.
 Turkish media said there were about 20 inspectors.

-The checks aim to ensure that incoming vessels are not carrying weapons and that outgoing ones are bearing only grain, fertilizer or related food items, not any other commodities.
+The checks are intended to ensure that outbound cargo vessels are bearing only grain, fertilizer or related food items and not any other commodities, and that inbound ships are not carrying weapons.

+Ukraine’s Ministry of Infrastructure confirmed the Razoni had passed the inspection.
+It said 17 other vessels “are loaded and are awaiting permission to leave” Ukrainian ports.

+There was no word about then those ships might set sail, although more are expected to depart Ukraine in the coming days.
+Russia and Ukraine signed separate agreements with Turkey and the United Nations on July 22 to end a wartime standoff that threatened food security around the globe.

+However, the ongoing war and mistrust between Kyiv and Moscow have threatened to derail the deal, which is due to expire after 120 days.

-An estimated 20 million tons of grain have been stuck in Ukraine since the start of war.
-The U.N.-brokered agreement last month to release the grain calls for the establishment of safe corridors through the mined waters outside Ukraine’s ports.
+An estimated 20 million tons of grain have been stuck in Ukraine since the start of the 6-month-old war.
+The U.N.-brokered agreement provided for the establishment of safe corridors through the mined waters outside Ukraine’s ports.

-The holdup of shipments because of the war has worsened rising food prices worldwide and threatened hunger and political instability in developing nations.

 Most of the grain stuck in Ukraine is to feed livestock, according to David Laborde, an expert at the International Food Policy Research Institute in Washington.
 Only 6 million tons is wheat, and just half of that is for human consumption, Laborde said.
 He said the Razoni is loaded with chicken feed.

-Ukrainian President Volodymyr Zelenskyy says the resumption of grain exports will reduce Russian authorities’ ability to extract concessions from the West.
+Ukrainian President Volodymyr Zelenskyy says the resumption of grain exports would reduce Russia's ability to extract concessions from the West.
 “They are losing one of the opportunities to terrorize the world,” he said in his nightly video address late Tuesday.

 Russia's war against Ukraine has also disrupted energy supplies in western Europe, with Moscow drastically cutting how much it sends amid fears it could stop sending any at all.